ABaboshin/DotNetCoreProfiler/README.md

   - `ConfigureBuilderInterceptor` intercepts the `Startup.Configure` call and inject tracing middleware
   - `CreateUsingRabbitMqInterceptor` intercepts the rabbitmq masstransit bus configuration and injects tracing into publishing pipeline
   - `MassTransitConsumerInterceptor` intercepts consuming of masstransit messages in order to handle the tracing
+  - `QuartzJobExecuteInterceptor` intercepts the execution of the quartz jobs
   - `MonitoringInterceptor` finds the usage of `MonitorAttribute` and intercepts the marked calls with measuring execution time, In addition the following monitor parameters can be injected:
       - Customited metric name
       - Passed parameters